Design principles for long-range energy transfer at room temperature: Model, Results and Major Insights

 \subsection{Nano-engineered LH2 arrays}

 Armed with these facts, we now proceed to discuss the origin of the long-range diffusion observed in \cite{Escalante2010}.
-In this experiment, simultaneous excitation with a continuous wave (CW) diffraction-limited laser beam and imaging of the spatial profile of emission through confocal fluorescence detection enabled the read-out of diffusion lengths of up to 2 \micron{} in quasi-1D assemblies of LH2 complexes.
-To the best of our knowledge, theoretical models could {only} explain such a diffusion by ignoring static disorder and underestimating dephasing \cite{Seogjoo_2001JPCB,Pajusalu2015,Renger_2018JPClett}, resulting in long-range excitonic delocalization across approximately 40 pigments \cite{Lloyd2010, Abasto2012, Yang2012}, a value that is in conflict with the experimental observations \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997,Trinkunas2001,Cheng2006}.
+In this experiment, simultaneous excitation with a continuous-wave diffraction-limited laser beam and imaging of the spatial profile of emission through confocal fluorescence detection enabled the read-out of exciton propagation lengths of up to 2 \micron{} in quasi-1D assemblies of LH2 complexes.
+To the best of our knowledge, theoretical models could only explain such a diffusion by ignoring static disorder and underestimating dephasing \cite{Seogjoo_2001JPCB,Pajusalu2015,Renger_2018JPClett}, resulting in long-range excitonic delocalization across approximately 40 pigments \cite{Lloyd2010, Abasto2012, Yang2012}, a value that is in conflict with the experimental observations \cite{Pullerits1996, Chachisvilis1997, Monshouwer1997,Trinkunas2001,Cheng2006}.

-In order to examine this experiment, we determine the rates of the Pauli master equations \eref{Pauli} for stochastic realizations of the pigment energies $\epsilon_i$ and relative orientations of a 1D array of coplanar LH2 complexes as shown schematically in \fref{fig3}{A}.
-The constant of proportionality between the thermalization rates $R_{\alpha\alpha'}$ and the spectral density $J(\omega)$ estimated via fluorescence line narrowing experiments \cite{Renger2002}, is such that the $\approx$ 200 fs timescale of equilibration in LH2 \cite{Stuart2011} is reproduced.
+In order to examine this experiment, we determine the rates of the Pauli master equations \eref{Pauli} for stochastic realizations of the pigment energies $\epsilon_i$ and relative orientations of a 1D array of $1001$ coplanar LH2 complexes as shown schematically in \fref{fig3}{A}, and study the stationary exciton distribution $\bar{p}^n_\alpha$. {For moderate excitation power which allows us to remain in the single excitaton sector, driving can be modelled to take place on a single ring via incoherent B800-to-B850 energy transfer (\aref{app.chain}).
+Exciton distributions arising from a Gaussian laser profile can then be obtained by convolution of the driving profile with the solution for localized driving (Appendix \ref{app.toymodel}).}